 Cons: Low durability

-TPO (Thermoplastic Polyolefin) and PVC (Poly Vinyl Chloride) are options well suited for extreme environments.
-They perform well in hot and cold temperature extremes and are resistant to UV, most chemicals, oils, fats, and punctures.
-TPO and PVC roofs will tolerate strong winds and have the added benefit of reflecting heat away from the building in the summer months.
+TPO (Thermoplastic Polyolefin) and PVC (Polyvinyl Chloride) are well-suited options for extreme environments.
+They perform well in extreme heat and cold and are resistant to UV, most chemicals, oils, fats, and punctures.
+TPO and PVC roofs withstand strong winds and reflect heat away from the building in the summer months.

 The popularity of these materials has led many roofing contractors to cut corners and use cheaper knock-off materials.
 Rest assured that Mint Roofing uses only the highest quality materials